How do we tackle tough graphic design projects?

 Stay Open to Changes: Be flexible and open to making changes as the project evolves.
 Sometimes, the best ideas come during the design process.

-Finalize and Deliver: Once the design is approved, prepare the final files according to the project’s specifications and deliver them to the client or production team.
+Finalise and Deliver: Once the design is approved, prepare the final files according to the project’s specifications and deliver them to the client or production team.

 Reflect and Learn: After completing the project, take time to reflect on what worked well and what could be improved.
 Apply these lessons to future projects.